 The Chinese New Year is a joyous festival and is celebrated by the people of China with pomp and gaiety.
 It is one of the biggest festivals in China and is also known as the "Spring festival" in modern Mainland China as it marks the arrival of Spring.
 The dates of the Chinese New Year are according to the Chinese calendar, which is a Lunar calendar.
 The Chinese have 12 animal zodiac signs and each new year is represented by an animal.
-In 2018, the Chinese New Year will begin on February 16, Friday.
-2018 will be dedicated to the Year of Dog and will symbolize Luck.
+In 2019, the Chinese New Year will begin on February 5, Tuesday.
+2019 will be dedicated to the Year of Pig and will symbolize Wealth.

 Spread over a period of 15 days, the festival will witness fun and frolic.
 People get seven consecutive holidays on the Chinese New Year and use it to the fullest by indulging in festivities and merry making.
 Family gatherings and annual reunion dinners are arranged to celebrate the festival with full fervor and enthusiasm.
 Often friends and other acquaintances are invited to these dinners.
 The streets and houses are beautifully decorated, prayers are held, and gifts are exchanged to mark the festivities.
 The warmth of love and happiness is seen all around.